SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/fillmissing.md

 This example query counts the number of login events in 15-minute timeslices.
 Notice that in the query with `fillmissing`, timeslices with a count of zero are shown in the output.

 Notice also that for the timeslice generator, the key field name is optional.
-(It defaults to `_timeslice.`)
+(It defaults to `_timeslice`.)

 <Tabs
   groupId="timeslice-generator"